AdventHealth Shawnee Mission

-AdventHealth Shawnee Mission, is a non-profit hospital campus in Merriam in Johnson County, Kansas, United States owned by AdventHealth.
-The medical facility is a tertiary and psychiatric hospital that has multiple specialties.
-The hospital operates facilities in Lenexa, Olathe, Overland and Shawnee.
+Shawnee Mission Medical Center, Inc. (doing business as AdventHealth Shawnee Mission) is a non-profit hospital campus in Merriam in Johnson County, Kansas, United States owned by AdventHealth.
+The medical facility is a tertiary, psychiatric hospital, and teaching hospital that has multiple specialties.
+The hospital operates facilities in Lenexa, Olathe, Overland Park and Shawnee.
 It became part of Adventist Health System Sunbelt Healthcare Corporation in November 2002.
-In 2017, Shawnee Mission Health became a member of MD Anderson Cancer Network, becoming its 17th and first member in Kansas.

 History

 1955-1996

 In 1955, local leaders, medical professionals from the Johnson County Medical Society, and members of the New Haven Seventh-day Adventist Church in Overland Park, Kansas, came together to address the developing population's healthcare needs in Johnson County.
 J. C. Nichols donated land by Interstate 35 to the church for a medical facility.
 In 1961, the 102-bed nursing home, Pleasantview Health and Vocation Institute opened, later the facility was known as Shawnee Mission Health Center.
 In May 1962, the church opened Shawnee Mission Hospital with 65 acute care beds and two operating theaters.
 In 1966, an additional 70 acute-care beds, as well as more space for expanded diagnostic and therapeutic services were added.

 In 1971, Shawnee Mission Hospital was renamed Shawnee Mission Medical Center, and increased the number of beds to 187.
 In 1972, ownership of the hospital was transferred to the Seventh-day Adventist Church, and it was placed under the direction of the Central (now Mid-America) Union Conference.
 The bed count at the time was 241, and due to the urgent need for acute care, these beds were converted to acute care beds in January 1975.
 By 1982, the total number of acute care beds had risen to 383.
 New maternity, cardiac care, women's services, and outpatient facilities were added in 1991 and 1992.
 In 1996, Shawnee Mission Medical Center became affiliated with Saint Luke's Health System.